 - Discount for early payment has been applied.

-- Mismatch between the transactions and when they appeared on the bank statements.
+- A mismatch between the transactions and when they appeared on the matching bank statements.

 - Delayed product delivery causes a payment holdup.

 - Bank imposed fee for foreign money exchange

 When it comes to reconciling receipts or reconciling payments, it is broadly divided into 4 categories.